nkzawa/socket.io-stream/README.md

 ```

 ### Browser

 This module can be used on the browser.
 To do so, just copy a file to a public directory.

     $ cp node_modules/socket.io-stream/socket.io-stream.js somewhere/public/

-You can also use [browserify](http://github.com/substack/node-browserify) to build manually.
+You can also use [browserify](http://github.com/substack/node-browserify) to create your own bundle.

     $ npm install browserify -g
     $ cd node_modules/socket.io-stream